ibm-cloud-docs/power-iaas/managing-spp.md

-When using SPP, you pay for the following:
+When you use SPP, you pay for the following charges:

-* SPP reserved cores that use dedicated host.
-* SPP reserved cores that use the shared capped host.
+* Reserved cores in SPP are charged as shared capped cores

-* VM cores that are deployed into the SPP that use shared uncapped host.
+* Each VM in SPP is charged for the cores that are assigned to the VM based on their core type (either shared capped cores or shared uncapped cores).